TimmyChan/MAThesisTemplate/README.md

 # MAThesisTemplate
-LaTeX files for MA theses at San Francisco State University [Version 1.2 --- May 11th 2019]
+LaTeX files for Master's Theses at San Francisco State University [Version 1.2 --- May 11th 2019]
 ## Contents
 This archive contains the following files: